 While law enforcement may want to and often can keep their informants confidential, officers cannot do so if the disclosure of that individual is essential to a fair trial.
 Depending on the circumstances of a particular case, an informant may or may not be essential to a defendant’s right to a fair trial.

 Looking for an Indiana criminal defense attorney that understands your rights?
 Contact the attorneys at Keffer Hirschauer LLP today if you have questions or believe your constitutional or criminal rights have been violated.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.